davla/prime-services/README.md

 are reported via `google.rpc.Status` protobuf message type, as defined in the Google API protobuf Error model.

-The gRPC server process is implemented in the `PrimeGrpcServer` object.
+The gRPC server process is implemented in the `PrimesGrpcServer` object.
 The server is an Akka HTTP server, where the glue code between that and the gRPC service is provided by the Akka gRPC project.